Receive updates via email. Enter your email address:

 How to prepare

-Remove the skin with a peeler like you would with a carrot.
+The skin can be eaten so wash and scrub thoroughly before cooking.
+If you want to remove the skin, do so with a peeler like you would with a carrot.
 However nearly 98% of the calcium in daikon can be found in the skin.
-Therefore consider not peeling.

 It can be sliced, diced, shredded and grated.
 It is also a great subject for decorative food carving.